-However, to maximize the function of the compression socks, you may have to ensure:
+To maximize the function of the compression socks, you have to ensure you:

-- You do not stay in one position for too long, instead of standing or sitting for a long time, you can take a short walk.
+- Do not stay in one position for too long.
+Instead of standing or sitting for a long time you can take a short walk.

-- You stretch your body as much as you can.
-Mild exercise is good for the body, however, avoid rigorous ones for the baby’s safety.
+- Stretch your body as much as you can.
+Mild exercise is good for the body.
+However, avoid rigorous ones for the baby’s safety.

 - Rest as much as you can.
 To keep your heart stable, it is important to rest effectively, clear your head and take short naps.

-- Place your leg over a pillow before sleeping.
+- Place your legs over a pillow while sleeping.